zyra/ionic-tooltips/README.md

 ```shell
 npm i --save ionic-tooltips
 ```
 3. Import `TooltipsModule` in your `@NgModule`.
-If you are using lazy module loading in your app, you might need to import it more than once.
+If you are using lazy module loading, then you need to import it in the modules where it's used.
 ```ts
 import { TooltipsModule } from 'ionic-tooltips';